patricialmd/step-count-analysis/README.md

 * Is her activity declining, and what can I do about it?

 ### Dataset
-393 days of step count data (Oct 2024 - Oct 2025) merged with weather variables
+-- 393 days of step count data (Oct 2024 - Oct 2025) merged with weather variables

 ### Tools Used
-**Google Sheets** for merging the datasets
+-- **Google Sheets** for merging the datasets
-**Python** for data analysis
+-- **Python** for data analysis

 ### Analysis
-Statistical hypothesis testing and visualisations
+-- Statistical hypothesis testing and visualisations

-### Goal:
+### Goal
-To find actionable insights to help keep her stay active and well as she ages.
+-- To find actionable insights to help keep her stay active and well as she ages.

 ## Data